Before the Project

 - How will you structure your data?
 How will you deal with versioning?
 Is there any specific software or tools that you will need, or that could facilitate your work during your project?

 - Data that deals with personal information needs special consideration.
 If you deal with sensitive personal data you will need an ethics approval.

 - Is there already data available that you can use for the whole, or parts of your project?
 This could include data that is collected/created by other researchers or open data from the public sector.

 - How will you store the data during the project?
 Will the project generate sensitive data, such as personal data, that will require extra consideration?

 - Try to estimate the costs involved, including software, storage, etc. Many of these costs can be included as part of project budget

 - In collaborative projects, how will you share the data during the project?

-- If you're applying for funding, check if the funder have specific requirements regarding the data, such as an DMP, and think about how these can be met.
+- If you're applying for funding, check if the funder has specific requirements regarding the data, such as a DMP, and think about how these can be met.